Countering Islamophobia Over Time

 Taken together, all of these activities, directly or indirectly, “humanize” American Muslims.
 The data we have gathered and that we present in this map, when set alongside information about Islamophobia, provides insight into how American Muslims are responding to the presence of anti-Muslim hate in public life.
 To illustrate the connection between Islamophobia (or anti-Muslim hostility) in public life and American Muslim efforts to counter hate in American life, we include our map of Islamophobic incidents (again) just below.

 The scroll bar at the bottom of the map allows you to see where you are in time, pause the map, scroll through time manually, or isolate a moment in time.
 In the upper right-hand corner of the scroll bar will you find a number followed the word “Selected.”
 This is the number of events/incidents that appear on the map.
-We currently have complete (if not exhaustive) information from 2017-2011 and partial data from 2010.
+We currently have complete (if not exhaustive) data from 2008 through 2020.